Many women find it easy to relax in the pool. Water comforts, soothes and relaxes and reduces the need for pain relieving drugs.

 The water is kept as clean as possible, therefore partners and support people are encouraged to stay out of the pool or shower before entering.
 Aromatherapy oils are placed in a burner rather than added to the pool water.

 Talk to your Lead Maternity Carer (LMC) about water birth and make sure she is willing to support your decision.

 Be flexible about your choice.
 If things change and a water birth is not possible, be open to alternatives.
 The pool can be used at any time during your labour, for short or long periods.
-You may not wish to deliver in the pool.
+You may not wish to birth in the pool.

 Talk to your partner and support people about your thoughts when making a decision.

 Find out about water birth on the internet, library, from videos and books.
 Some books to consider: Water birth - Janet Balaskas & Yehudi Gordon; Unwin, 1990.
 We are all Water Babies - Paul Johnson & Michel Odent; Dragon’s World.
 Waterbirth An Attitude to Care - Dianne Garland; Books for Midwives, 1995.
-New Pregnancy and Childbirth - Sheila Kitzinger NZ National Water birth Trust, PO Box 34409, Birkenhead, (09) 418 5188
+New Pregnancy and Childbirth - Sheila Kitzinger NZ National Water Birth Trust, PO Box 34409, Birkenhead, (09) 418 5188

 Reasons why water birth might not be for you

 If your waters have been broken for longer than 18 hours.

 If meconium (baby’s bowel motion) is present in the waters.